-Probation officers in the Juvenile Court Investigations and Services Division conduct comprehensive case investigations and prepare a wide variety of reports to include social study reports, DJJ Re-entry reports, Home evaluation reports and Deferred Entry of Judgement Suitability Reports used by the Court, District Attorney and Public Defender during negotiations and to provide the Court with appropriate recommendations for court disposition.
+The Juvenile Court Investigations and Services Division conducts comprehensive case investigations and prepares a wide variety of reports including Social Study, DJJ Re-Entry, Home Evaluation, Deferred Entry of Judgment Suitability, Transfer Hearing, and 241.1 WIC Joint Assessment.
+The reports are used by the Court, District Attorney, Public Defenders and defense attorneys during negotiations and provide the Court with appropriate recommendations for Court dispositions.